bpFlacTeam/BpFlacForgenet/README.md

 Official Golang implementation of the WodChain protocol.

-This project is forked from the  go-ethereum.
+This project was forked from the  go-ethereum.
 And maked a lot of chanes  to work with wodchain.

 And We are working on.